timakro/web/_posts/2019-05-07-new-hardware-switching-to-arch-linux.md

 I am super pleased with my PCI passthrough setup.
 Apart from the initial effort it took to configure the VM no issues arised from the virtualization.
 I have finished The Witcher 3 on my new system in beautiful 60 frames per second and played a bunch of other games without issues.
 When I want to play an online game with a friend I run TeamSpeak on Linux and keep my tabs open on the host while starting the virtual machine.
 Goodbye dual-booting!

-You can leave comments on [HackerNews](https://news.ycombinator.com/item?id=19849809) and [Reddit](https://www.reddit.com/r/VFIO/comments/bmp4cl/my_windows_gaming_virtual_machine_setup/).
+You can leave comments on [Hacker News](https://news.ycombinator.com/item?id=19849809) and [Reddit](https://www.reddit.com/r/VFIO/comments/bmp4cl/my_windows_gaming_virtual_machine_setup/).
 As an Arch newbie I'd be happy about your tips!